 6. Secondary Connection

 You MUST have a secondary backup connection from a different ISP.
-I cannot emphasis this enough.
+I cannot emphasise this enough.
 It is like driving a car without 3rd party insurance.
 Should your primary ISP suffer an outage – and they will, you will go dark, and this could last days.
-This is one expense you do not want to skimp on, you must have a secondary connection from a different ISP, preferably a connection with an alternate medium for last mile connectivity.
-For example, if primary connection is wireless choose an overhead cable as your secondary connection.
+This is one expense you do not want to skimp on, you must have a secondary connection from a different ISP, preferably a connection with an alternate medium for last-mile connectivity.
+For example, if the primary connection is wireless choose an overhead cable as your secondary connection.